-The terms of which Off-peak NTS Exit (Flat) Capacity is sold are set out in Section B. Off-peak NTS Exit (Flat) Capacity is auctioned on a daily day-ahead basis with a zero reserve price.
+The terms of which Off-peak NTS Exit (Flat) Capacity is sold are set out in-the UNC Transportation Principal Document Section B. Off-peak NTS Exit (Flat) Ceapacity is auctioned on a daily day-ahead basis with a zero reserve price.